 Even veteran lifters go wrong in attempting to be precise with training.
 The following are the most prevalent issues and their solutions.

-- Another common pitfall is to change too many variables simultaneously.
+• One common pitfall is to change too many variables simultaneously.
 One lifter wants to switch intensity, volume, rest times, and tempo within a week.
-In case of poor results, they are not aware of which variable is the source of the poor results.
+In case of poor results, they could not determine which variable is the source of the poor results.

-- Another error is neglecting recovery metrics.
+• Another mistake is neglecting recovery metrics.
 Lifters work hard each time as they think that rest is a sign of weakness.
-Fatigue is no honorable thing.
+Fatigue is a sign of hard work.
 It is a signal.
-When you are always sore, always tired, ed and your performance is declining with each session, then you are not being accurate.
+When you are always sore, always tired, and your performance is declining with each session, then you are not being accurate.
 You are careless.

-- It is not unusual to use an inappropriate rest period as a goal.
-Lifters who seek hypertrophy take a three-minute rest since they prefer to be fresh.
-Lifters who desire strength take half a minute since they are in a hurry.
+• Many lifters use an inappropriate rest period as a goal.
+Lifters who seek hypertrophy take a three-minute rest.
+Lifters who desire strength take half a minute.

-- Another mistake is not monitoring progress objectively.
+• Another issue is not monitoring progress objectively.
 Failure to measure your RM1, your bar velocity, your volume load per month, or your body composition is flying blind.
 You cannot measure what you do not measure.

 Conclusion

-The fitness sector has lied to you: that the more difficult it is best.
-That you are not wearing yourself out, you are not making a better.
+The fitness sector often suggests to you that the harder it is, the better.
+That you are not wearing yourself out, you are not done better.
 Precision Training is opposed to this.

 In some cases, the most productive exercise is lighter, slower, or shorter.
 At times, you should take a reload week.
-There are instances when you must cease three reps before failure.
+At times, you must cease three reps before failure.
 It is not a goal to self-destruct.
 It is aimed at causing a certain adaptation, and then walking out of the gym to allow recovery to take its course.

 Train with precision.
 Measure everything.
 Progress always.